For as long as I can remember 3 things have set my heart on fire: dance, writing, and spirituality.

-I've explored everything from wicca, the goddesses (I particularly embody Aphrodite and Kali), to the balance of feminine and masculine through my relationship coaching work.
+I've explored everything from wicca to the goddesses (I embody Aphrodite and disowned Kali) to the interplay of masculine and feminine in my previous work as a relationship work.

-For every direction it swings, there is a return of equal strength to the other side: It's straight out of physics.
-And it will always return to center for a moment before the downswing turns up, and vice versa.
+For every direction something swings, there is a return of equal strength to the other side: it’s straight physics.
+The cool part is it always returns to center for a moment.
+Always.

 Equilibrium, then, is not a static goal to strive for, but a moment that will inevitably arrive, again and again, as both we and nature continuously adjust.

 Although I'd always been interested in Buddhism, the peak of my practice came right before and during graduate school for Counseling Psychology.

 I originally threw myself into Buddhism as a counter to dating an evangelical Christian, then ended up at a grad school steeped in a westernized culture of Buddhism, Hindusim, Humanism, and Yoga.

 I don’t say this in church circles because it seems to put religious people off, but I see tremendous similarities between the teachings of Buddha and of Christ.
 This bugs the fundies, but it comforts me to see familiar concepts showing up in the Bible.
 It tells me God is truly universal.

 2008 started off promisingly: I started the original 52 Faces on Blogger and moved back to L.A. where my church was.
 But I ended up leaving church after the Prop 8 controversy.

 I also got into a significant relationship with a non-spiritual man and I spent these years focusing on my career and social life.
 Towards the latter years, my soul felt very empty.